alexhanbich/crochet-shop/README.md

 ### Admin
 - can see and edit (mark delivered) for all orders, ordered by isDelievered then by date
 - can see and edit all users
-- can see and edit all products
+- can see and edit all products, including images